cyKamau/alx-system_engineering-devops/0x02-shell_redirections/README.md

 #!/bin/bash
-a script that writes into the file
+a script that writes into the file named